sco0ter/babbler/xmpp-documentation/src/site/markdown/xep/rpc.md

 ## Responding to XML-RPC Requests

-If you want to respond to requests, you have to set an `RpcHandler`, which handles incoming requests.
+If you want to respond to requests, you have to set an `RpcHandler`, which handles inbound requests.
 Here\'s an example:

 ```java
 RpcManager rpcManager = xmppSession.getManager(RpcManager.class);